This recipe for Triple Layer Chocolate Ganache Cake is so heavenly you will want to make it for any occasion.

 - Use good quality chocolate that is no less than 54% Cacao to avoid problems with the ganache setting.

-- Boiling can cause skin to form on cream so I recommend not boiling.
+- Boiling can cause a skin to form on the cream, so I recommend not boiling it.
 Heating until just before boiling point will do.

 - If your ganache gets too hard in the fridge, just leave it at room temperature until soft enough to whip.